I was talking with a friend this week who was telling me about some encounters with a relative.

 Try to communicate — with or without mediation

-If the difficult family shows some willingness or ability to improve the relationship and you are motivated to try to improve it, then initiate a conversation or series of conversations to discuss your own boundaries, listen to theirs, and to try to negotiate for better behavior.
+If the difficult person shows some willingness or ability to improve the relationship and you are motivated to try to improve it, then initiate a conversation or series of conversations to discuss your own boundaries, listen to theirs, and to try to negotiate for better behavior.

 This can be a tricky conversation when someone is defensive, sensitive, or angry.
 It’s always good to begin these conversations with something positive.
 You can mention how much you value them and the relationship.
 You can discuss how much you care about them and how motivated you are to improve the relationship.